-- Go to Advanced Menu Settings > Security Settings.
-Press OK.
+- Go to Advanced Menu Settings > Security Settings and press OK.
 The Security Settings page appears. - 2.
 Highlight Change Password and press OK. - The four arrow keys (▲, ►, ▼, ◄) respectively represent 4 digits (1, 2, 3, 4).
-According to the password you desire to set, press the arrow keys to enter six digits for the password. - Confirm the new password by re-entering the new password.
-Once the password is set, the OSD menu returns to the Security Settings page.
+According to the password you desire to set, press the arrow keys to enter six digits for the password. - 4.
+Confirm the new password by re-entering the new password.

-To activate the Power On Lock function, press ▲/▼ to highlight Power On Lock and press ◄/► to select On.
+To activate the Power On Lock function, go back to Security Settings and press OK to highlight Power On Lock and press OK.
+Press ◄/► to select On.
 Input the password again.